openaps/AndroidAPSdocs/docs/EN/Hardware/Libre3.rst

    :alt: Check Libreview

 Done, that's it!
 If the readings are not visible, you can find more information in the "Experiences and troubleshooting" section.

+Step 4: Set up xDrip
 ==================================================

 The blood sugar values are received on the smartphone by the xDrip+ App.

-* If not already set up then download xDrip+ app and install one of the latest nightly builds from `here <https://github.com/NightscoutFoundation/xDrip/releases>`_.
+-  If not already set up then download xDrip+ app and install one of the latest nightly builds from `here <https://github.com/NightscoutFoundation/xDrip/releases>`_.
-* In xDrip+ select "Libre2 (patched App)" as data source
+-  In xDrip+ select "Libre2 (patched App)" as data source
+-  disable battery optimization and allow background activity for xDrip+ app
-* If necessary, enter "BgReading:d,xdrip libre_receiver:v" under Less Common Settings->Extra Logging Settings->Extra tags for logging.
+-  If necessary, enter "BgReading:d,xdrip libre_receiver:v" under Less Common Settings->Extra Logging Settings->Extra tags for logging.
 This will log additional error messages for trouble shooting.
-* In xDrip+ go to Settings > Interapp Compatibility > Broadcast Data Locally and select ON.
+-  In xDrip+ go to Settings -> Interapp Compatibility -> Broadcast Data Locally and select ON.
-* In xDrip+ go to Settings > Interapp Compatibility > Accept Treatments and select OFF.
+-  In xDrip+ go to Settings -> Interapp Compatibility -> Accept Treatments and select OFF.
-* to enable AAPS to receive blood sugar levels (version 2.5.x and later) from xDrip+ please set `Settings > Interapp Settings > Identify Receiver "info.nightscout.androidaps" <../Configuration/xdrip.html#identify-receiver>`_
+-  to enable AAPS to receive blood sugar levels (version 2.5.x and later) from xDrip+ please set Settings -> Interapp Settings -> Identify Receiver "info.nightscout.androidaps".
-* If you want to be able to use AndroidAPS to calibrate then in xDrip+ go to Settings > Interapp Compatibility > Accept Calibrations and select ON.
-You may also want to review the options in Settings > Less Common Settings > Advanced Calibration Settings.
+-  If you want to be able to use AndroidAPS to calibrate then in xDrip+ go to Settings -> Interapp Compatibility -> Accept Calibrations and select ON.
+You may also want to review the options in Settings -> Less Common Settings -> Advanced Calibration Settings.

 .. image:: ../images/Libre2_Tags.jpg
   :alt: xDrip+ LibreLink logging